Curriculum

 All schools are required to have in place their own assessment system to track the progress of all pupils within the curriculum.
 As we are part of the Stone Partnership of Schools, we use a common system to record our assessments.
 Target Tracker is used to keep an ongoing record of your child's progress and attainment.

-At each Open Evening you will be given information about both your child's progress and attainment as they move through each year group.
-At the end of the summer term you will receive a written report that will give information on your child's achievement in relation to the standards, as defined by the DFE, for each year group.
+At each Parents Evening you will be given information about both your child's progress and attainment as they move through each year group.
+At the end of the summer term you will receive a written report that will give information on your child's achievement in relation to the standards, as defined by the DfE, for each year group.

 The terminology for attainment that we use is as follows: